HoerTech-gGmbH/openMHA/README.md

 ## Source Code Overview

-Together with the MHA source code, we deliver the source code for the FFTW library, version 2.1.5, below the directory external_libs.
+Together with the openMHA source code, we deliver the source code for the FFTW library, version 2.1.5, below the directory external_libs.
-All openMHA source code lives under the directory mha: The MHA Toolbox Library can be found in the sub-directory mha/libmha.
-It contains the implementation of the MHA configuration language, of signal processing primitives and also many signal processing algorithms to by used in MHA plugins.
-The MHA command line application and its support framework can be found in the sub-directory mha/frameworks.
+All openMHA source code lives under the directory mha: The openMHA Toolbox Library can be found in the sub-directory mha/libmha.
+It contains the implementation of the openMHA configuration language, of signal processing primitives and also many signal processing algorithms to by used in openMHA plugins.
+The openMHA command line application and its support framework can be found in the sub-directory mha/frameworks.
 The plugins contained in this release can be found in the sub-directory mha/plugins.
-The IO libraries, that connect the MHA e.g. to the sound card for live processing, or to sound files for offline processing, are also found here.
+The IO libraries, that connect openMHA, e.g., to the sound card for live processing, or to sound files for offline processing, are also found here.

 ## Compiling from source

-The MHA source code has to be compiled before the MHA can be used.
-While MHA in general can be compiled for many operating systems and hardware platforms, in this release we concentrate on compilation on Ubuntu 16.04 for 64-bit PC processors (x86_64) and on Debian 8 (jessie) for the Beaglebone Black
+The openMHA source code has to be compiled before openMHA can be used.
+While openMHA in general can be compiled for many operating systems and hardware platforms, in this release we concentrate on compilation on Ubuntu 16.04 for 64-bit PC processors (x86_64) and on Debian 8 (jessie) for the Beaglebone Black